Administrator - a person appointed by the court to take care of the estate if a Will has not been made.

 Assets - anything you own of value including property and land, investments, cash, and items such as paintings, antiques or valuable jewellery.

 Beneficiary - a person or institution, such as a charity, who is set to receive something under a Will, Trust or Intestacy.

 Chattels - personal belongings that usually include items of furniture, art, antiques, jewellery, watches and so forth.

 Crown - another name for the government or state - for instance if someone dies without a Will and there is no family, the estate goes to the Crown.

 Codicil - a legal document that is often used to make minor changes to a Will but in order for it be valid, the same formalities with regard to signing are applied.

 Executor - the person(s) named in a Will to administer your estate after your death.

-Intestate- this is when someone dies without a valid Will in place and their estate is distributed according to very strict Rules of Intestacy.
+Intestate - this is when someone dies without a valid Will in place and their estate is distributed according to the strict rules of intestacy.